 How to Take Ownership of Files and Folders in Windows

-You can go to File or Folder’s properties and then set security permissions to change its ownership get required access.
+You can go to File or Folder’s properties and then set security permissions to change its ownership to get the required access.
 But this process is a bit tricky for a newbie.
 So, we have a better and quicker solution for that.

-First of all, we are going to add Take Ownership option to right-click context menu.
+First of all, we are going to add the Take Ownership option to the right-click context menu.
 You can easily do it using a small registry key (download it from here).
-If you don’t prefer using the registry file, you can also do it manually which has been explained in details by Walter Glenn on HowToGeek.
+If you don’t prefer using the registry file, you can also do it manually which has been explained in detail by Walter Glenn on HowToGeek.
 However, in this tutorial, we are going to use the Registry file.

 So, after downloading, extract the ZIP file.
 You will get to files inside that – InstallTakeOwnership.reg